Empress State Building: History

 The building is named after the Empress Hall which formerly stood on the site, and in tribute to the Empire State Building.
-It was completed in 1962 for the Admiralty on the site of the former Empress Hall and ice rink as a commercial building and was 328 ft tall with 28 floors, designed by Stone, Toms & Partners and was briefly the tallest commercial building in London until Millbank Tower was built in 1962.
+It was completed in 1962 for the Admiralty on the site of the former Empress Hall and ice rink as a commercial building and was 328 ft tall with 28 floors, designed by Stone, Toms & Partners and was briefly the tallest commercial building in London until Millbank Tower was built later in 1962.
 It was renovated in 2003 to a design by Wilkinson Eyre Architects.
 Three floors were added.
 As a result, the tower's height rose to 358 ft.
 The project also included a 5.5 metres main-south-face floor extension from floors 3 to 26 and the addition of 'Orbit', a private revolving bar on the top floor which offers panoramic views of London.

 This building was originally designed as a hotel but was first used by the Admiralty and GCHQ.
-The Directorate of Naval Shore Telecommunications (formerly the Naval Shore Telecommunications Authority) had their national headquarters in the building in the 1980s and 90, as did the Directorate of Fleet Supply Duties.
+The Directorate of Naval Shore Telecommunications (formerly the Naval Shore Telecommunications Authority) had their national headquarters in the building in the 1980s and 1990s, as did the Directorate of Fleet Supply Duties.